-U.S. Bank N.A. ("U.S. Bank"), with principal offices at 1555 N. RiverCenter Drive, Suite 302, Milwaukee, WI 53212 is custodian for the securities and cash of the Portfolios.
-Under a Custody Agreement with the Portfolios, U.S. Bank holds the Portfolios' assets in safekeeping and keeps all necessary records and documents relating to its duties.
+U.S. Bank N.A. ("U.S. Bank"), with principal offices at 1555 North RiverCenter Drive, Suite 302, Milwaukee, WI 53212, is custodian for the securities and cash of the Portfolios.
+Under a Custody Agreement, U.S. Bank holds the Portfolios' assets in safekeeping and keeps all necessary records and documents relating to its duties.
 U.S. Bank receives annual fees based on each Portfolio's average net assets.